Murad-96/ToDo-List-App/README.md

 ## Description

-This is a simple to-do list application that lets users create and delete tasks.
+This is a simple to-do list app that lets users create and delete tasks.

 ## Set up

 ### Front end
-navigate to frontend directory and run `npm start`
+Navigate to frontend directory and run `npm start`.

-Runs the app in the development mode.\
+This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\